 - As fast as possible: a line item is never considered "on schedule" and tries to use every impression it can get.
 More about "as fast as possible" line items

-As fast as possible line items should deliver quickly if there is enough inventory, but they will never preempt "even" delivery line items that have the same priority and are further behind schedule.
-If an "as fast as possible line item" is the only eligible candidate, it will always serve; if there are competing line items, they will compete based on SI.
+As fast as possible line items should deliver quickly if there is enough inventory, but they never preempt "even" delivery line items that have the same priority and are further behind schedule.
+If an "as fast as possible line item" is the only eligible candidate, it always serves; if there are competing line items, they compete based on SI.

 - Frontloaded: a line item tries to get ahead of schedule by as much as 25%.

-- Even delivery: the ad server will deliver 5% more than the even goal.
+- Even delivery: the ad server delivers 5% more than the even goal.
 However, if your network is enabled to use expected traffic shape in pacing, the delivery indicator may be higher than 105% particularly early on in a campaign. (learn more about using expected traffic shape in pacing)